-- Must be completed. - If there are multiple suspected or diagnosed sites of infection, the most likely source of infection should be chosen. - If there are more than one suspected or diagnosed sites of infection, the most likely source of infection should be chosen.
-If the site of infection cannot be determined then choose 7=Unknown. - The NYSDOH does not exclude cases of sepsis that are ultimately determined to be due to viral, parasitic, or fungal infections, if initial criteria for severe sepsis/septic shock are met.
-Please report ALL cases that meet criteria for severe sepsis/septic shock as per specifications.
+- Must be completed. - If there are multiple suspected or diagnosed sites of infection, the most likely source of infection should be chosen. - If the site of infection cannot be determined then choose 7=Unknown.

 Sepsis Data Submission Data Types and Constraints